dkrockcom/codeplus/README.rst

 Acknowledgement
 ***************

-The Codeplus (dkrock) team would like to thank EllisLab, all the contributors to the Codeplus project and you, the Codeplus user.
+The Codeplus (dkrock) team would like to thank all the contributors to the Codeplus project and you, the Codeplus user.